leaonline/dev/README.md

 The lea.online system consists of three main platforms with different focus:

 - **lea.app** - mobile learning application for functional participants
-- **otu.lea** - desktop diagnostics application for participants
+- **[otu.lea](https://github.com/leaonline/leaonline-otulea)** - desktop diagnostics application for participants
-- **teacher** - desktop course and learning group management for instructors
+- **[teacher](https://github.com/leaonline/leaonline-teacher)** - desktop course and learning group management for instructors

+These applications communicate with different other applications from the service landscape:

+- **[accounts](https://github.com/leaonline/leaonline-accounts)** - OAuth2 authentication service to authenticate users and authorize services
+- **[backend](https://github.com/leaonline/leaonline-backend)** - editor and management application to manage content and app/service configurations
+- **[content](https://github.com/leaonline/leaonline-content)** - stores all the static content, consumed by the main platforms
+- **[sessions](https://github.com/leaonline/leaonline-sessions)** - stores all the sessions of started / completed units and item responses and their scores
+- **evaluation** - evaluates the responses and replies, which competencies have been fulfilled to which extend

 ### How it works